Muriilow/golb/posts/hacking-1.md

 ;;;
 {
     "title": "Hacking 1",
-    "description": "Explaining how Im a cool hacker", "date": "2025-11-6",
+    "description": "Explaining how Im a cool hacker And how nonchalant Im", "date": "2025-11-6",
     "author": "Mur1il0w"
 }